Hidden-Histories/Public-Resources/administration/SetupArtistPorpoise.md

 ### Image - Login as the Artist:
 ![SetupArtistPorpoise7](/administration/images/SetupArtistPorpoise7.PNG)

+The error message is displayed because the google maps key for hidden histories needs to be added.

 ## Add Google Maps Key
-The error message is displayed because the google maps key for hidden histories needs to be added to the file

-/public_html/artists/ExampleArtist/php/web/dashboard/mapskey.inc.php
+Edit the file /public_html/artists/ExampleArtist/php/web/dashboard/mapskey.inc.php

 and make sure the last line reads
 ```
 $_googleMapsKey = 'AIzaSyDFyHIm77knmp5A7qNyY1234hz814SlFaM';
 ```
-With the real hidden histories google maps key.
+With the real hidden histories google maps key!

+Another document will talk about how to configure an example layer for the user.

 The document linked below gives more info about how an artist has to set up layers. https://github.com/ARPOISE/ARpoise/blob/master/php/porpoise/README.md